I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_rpmb_unit_descriptor.md

 ## Members

-`bBootLunID`
+`bLength`

+Specifies the length, in bytes, of this descriptor.

 `bDescriptorIDN`

 Specifies the type of the descriptor.
 This descriptor will have a value of <b>UFS_DESC_UNIT_IDN</b>.

-`bLength`

-Specifies the length, in bytes, of this descriptor.

-`bLogicalBlockSize`

-Specifies the logical block size of the descriptor.
+`bUnitIndex`

+Specifies unit index

 `bLUEnable`

 Specifies if the logic unit number (LUN) is enabled.
 If <b>bLUEnable</b> is equal to 0x00, the logical unit is disabled.

-`bLUQueueDepth`

-Specifies the logical unit queue depth.
-Can be any value from 0x00 to 0xff.
+`bBootLunID`

 `bLUWriteProtect`